 Initially, the government and non-profit groups ran many of these psychiatric hospitals.
 However, once for-profit companies took control, the hospitals began engaging in predatory practices to maximize profits.

-The Affordable Care Act, also known as Obamacare, requires most insurance plans to cover mental health treatment.
+The Affordable Care Act, or Obamacare, requires most insurance plans to cover mental health treatment.
 This coverage contributes to the issue.
-When these facilities know their patient’s insurance will cover their stay, they attempt to hold the patients for as long as possible.
+When these facilities know their patients’ insurance will cover their stay, they attempt to hold them for as long as possible.

 For-Profit Companies Are Taking Advantage of People Seeking Mental Health